 Over the past three articles in this series I’ve touched on various manifestations of time scarcity in our lives: the constant feeling of not having enough time, the lure of overscheduling and the pull and toll our various electronic devices have on our attention and time.
 I’ve talked about time blocking, and eating the ugliest frog first, aka getting the most important thing done first thing in the day, even if it means pushing meetings until later in the morning.
 After all if it works for Jeff Bezos, why not you, right?
 I’ve also touched on using pen and paper to learn effectively, and made the case for using a paper planner, as in this New York Times piece on the subject.
 I also touched on making the iPhone screen greyscale as the first line of defense in the war for our attention.
 Most recently I talked about the Digital Minimalism “declutter” that was my January challenge (more on the outcome of that in a moment), and it’s this last portion that had me connecting dots on my regular walking meditation today.
 I was an early convert to the Marie Kondo organization declutter, doing my first “tidy up purge” in 2014.
+If you’re looking for a great summary of how to use the Marie Kondo method my friends at Happy DIY Home have this great KonMari checklist to get started.
 What struck me on my walk earlier today was the fact that Ms. Kondo advocates deciding on what to keep and what to give up based on whether it brings joy into one’s life.
 Curiously, the underpinning of the Digital Minimalism movement is much the same: using technology deliberately in ways that increase our positive experience of real life (as opposed to any online experience).
 And this got me to thinking that successful time management – and the resulting lack of feeling of time scarcity – is really about the same thing.
 Ultimately it’s about wisely choosing which things we wish to do, and then getting them done in such a fashion that we can enjoy the most out of all of life – our work, friends, family, nature, and hobbies.

 Now you may very well be thinking that’s all well and good in theory, but how do we take such lofty goals off the metaphorical meditation mat and into real life?